As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 The life expectancy of a dog with a mast cell tumor varies and depends on the grade, stage, and location.
 Dogs with tumors in areas that are hard to treat (mouth, eyelid, and groin) will have the worst prognosis.
 For these dogs, surgery is not an option.
 They will benefit from chemotherapy, radiation, and medication.
 Out of the dogs who have low-grade tumors, 90-100% of them never come back.
 Dogs with high-grade tumors have a median survival rate of only six months after surgery.
 Learn more.

 Below is a photo of a mast cell tumor chewed open by a dog.
 Mast cell tumors release a substance called histamine that causes itchy skin.
 Some dogs itch so badly that they end up chewing their skin raw and creating a wound.
 The best way to prevent tumor rupture is by covering it with a clean wrap or putting an e-collar on your dog.
-To learn more about what to do when a mast cell tumor ruptures read our article here.
+To learn more about what to do when a mast cell tumor ruptures, read our article: Dog’s Mast Cell Tumor Itches, Bleeds or Bursts.

 open mast cell tumor on a dog

-This mast cell tumor has ruptured, exposing the underlying tissue.
+This mast cell tumor has ruptured, exposing underlying tissue.

-Early symptoms of Mast cell tumors in dogs
+Early signs of Mast cell tumors in dogs

 Because mast cell tumors look like many other skin conditions, it is hard to narrow the symptoms down.
 These tumors can look and act like ANY other skin condition!
 However, mast cells have one characteristic symptom that sets them apart from other skin conditions; they tend to change in size and appearance and grow larger or smaller from one day to another.